 The distinction between intrinsic and extrinsic is a distinction between the types of characteristics an object might have.
 Intrinsic characteristics are those which an object has by its very nature, regardless of its situation or circumstances.
 Extrinsic characteristics are those which an object has solely in relationship to other objects and/or its environment.

-For example, a person may be intrinsically male, but extrinsically an engineer.
+For example, a person may be intrinsically female, but extrinsically an engineer.

 Also Known As: none